Middlewares

 Note

-Global middleware and endpoint middleware are similar, except that the Endpoint middleware can access to the last executed endpoint information.
+Global middleware and endpoint middleware are similar, except that the Endpoint middleware can access the last executed endpoint information.

 # Global middleware